bobmonsour/11tybundle.dev/src/posts/11ty-bundle-7.md

 draft: false
 ---

 > TL;DR With no new releases, just a few blog posts, and a handful of sites, I took the opportunity to dive into the process of gathering content for this site.
-You can [skip all that to get to the posts and sites](#releases).
+If that's not of interest, feel free to [skip ahead to the posts and sites](#releases).

 Since the number of new releases and posts since the last issue is rather light, I thought I'd describe where I'm finding all of the content for the site and the process that has evolved for ingesting it all.